DiffProxy: Multi-View Human Mesh Recovery via Diffusion-Generated Dense Proxies: Experiments

 \mbox{\textbf{VAE decoder refinement.}} Stable Diffusion's pre-trained VAE decoder $\mathcal{D}$ may introduce quantization artifacts for proxy representations that require high numerical precision.
 We fine-tuned $\mathcal{D}$ with learning rate $1\times 10^{-6}$, batch size 8, for 100K iterations ($\sim$4 hours on 4$\times$ RTX 5090).

 \mbox{\textbf{Inference.}} We generate proxies $\mathbf{P}_v$ for 12 views by default: 4 full-body views plus left/right hand crops for each.
-Inference involves two passes: first obtaining hand crop locations from full-body proxies ($\sim$3s), then generating all 12 proxies ($\sim$10s).
-With test-time scaling over $K$ samples, runtime scales to $K \times 10$ seconds (default $K=5$).
+Inference involves two passes on a single RTX 5090: first generating 4 full-body proxies to localize hand regions ($\sim$3s), then generating all 12 proxies including hand crops ($\sim$15s).
+With test-time scaling, proxy generation takes $K \times 15$s (default $K=3$).
+Mesh fitting adds $\sim$50s without hand refinement or $\sim$60s with it.

-\mbox{\textbf{Mesh fitting.}} We use stage-wise L-BFGS fitting (learning rate $1\times 10^{-2}$), optimizing SMPL-X parameters $\Theta = \{\boldsymbol{\beta}, \boldsymbol{\theta}, \mathbf{T}\}$ and a global scale parameter in stages: global orientation and translation, global scale, body pose, body pose with shape, hand global rotations, and hand articulations.
-We do not optimize facial expression $\boldsymbol{\psi}$ as our focus is on body and hand reconstruction.
-We advance to the next stage when relative loss decrease falls below 1\%.
-Fitting converges in $\sim$100 iterations over 60 seconds per subject.
+\mbox{\textbf{Mesh fitting.}} We optimize $\boldsymbol{\beta}$, $\boldsymbol{\theta}$, and $\mathbf{T}$ from $\Theta$, along with a global scale parameter, using Adam in a coarse-to-fine schedule that first solves global placement, then body pose and shape, and finally hand articulations.
+We advance to the next stage when the loss converges, \ie, the relative decrease between consecutive iterations falls below a per-stage threshold (1\%--10\%).
+Facial expression $\boldsymbol{\psi}$ is not optimized as our focus is on body and hand reconstruction.